KINGDOM OF SAUDI ARABIA

 3 days transit visa was not enough to explore this part of Saudi Arabia.

-(VIDEO Saudi Arabia is under construction)
+- Saudi Arabia (under construction)